yurtsevich/keycloak-swarm-heroku/README.md

 And the last tough point is that KeyCloak server doesn't have prebuilt admin user.
 The only 2 options WildFly developers gave us are:
 * to open KeyCloak page locally ([localhost:8080/auth](http://localhost:8080/auth))
 * or to run CLI-command in local or remote console

 And we are again stuck as Heroku doesn't provide filesystem access.
 Thankfully there's solution for this as well.
 We can run server locally `heroku local:start` on local empty DB, create first admin and then export this DB into a JSON-file.
-For this we should add following Java-options when starting Swarm:
+For this we should add following Java-options when starting Swarm locally:

 ```
 -Dkeycloak.migration.action=export \